Age-Related Hearing Loss (Presbycusis)

 - Age-related hearing loss is the slow loss of hearing in both ears.

-- It is a common problem that happens with aging.
+- It's a common problem that happens with aging.
 About 30 out of 100 adults older than age 65 have hearing loss.

 - The hearing loss happens slowly.
 So some people are not aware of the change at first.